nioinnovation/service_tests/README.md

 self.processed_signals()["block_name"]
 ```

 Most blocks also support the ability to fake time so you can jump ahead in time to check signals.
-For example, a _SignalTimeout_ block may be configured to notify a timeout signal after 10 seconds.
+For example, a _SignalTimeout_ block may be configured to emit a timeout signal after 10 seconds.
 Instead of making your test take 10 seconds, jump ahead in time with

 ```python
 self._scheduler.jump_ahead(seconds=10)
 ```

+---

-## Asynchronous Service Tests
+## Asynchronous service tests

 There is an option to run the service tests asynchronously by setting the class attribute `synchronous=False`.
 This will run the service as it would on an actual nio instance.
 Because of this behavior, some waiting is required
 to make sure that signals get to their destination before doing assertions on them.

-### Waiting for Signals (Asynchronous)
+### Waiting for signals (asynchronous)

 Wait for signals to be published with: